Jamie Hector's scar explained: How it shaped his roles in The Wire and Bosch

 Source: Instagram

-Hector's journey to becoming a great actor started when he joined the Brooklyn arts group Tomorrow's Future Theatre Company when he was around 17 in the early 1990s.
+Hector's journey to becoming a great actor began when he joined the Brooklyn arts group Tomorrow's Future Theatre Company around 17 in the early 1990s.
 After leaving college, he enrolled at The Lee Strasberg Theatre Institute in New York.

 The actor portrayed Detective Jerry Edgar on Amazon Prime's Bosch (2014-2021).
-Other Jamie Hector movies and TV shows include Queen of the South, Max Payne, Power, and Night Catches Us.
+According to Jamie Hector's IMDb profile, he has appeared in over 70 films and TV series.
+Other Jamie Hector's movies and TV shows include Queen of the South, Max Payne, Power, and Night Catches Us.

 Jamie Hector in Queen of the South